 Definition: Specifies the lowest price for the Universal Service that needs to be disclosed on the ABN to the patient.
-If there is a single price for this Universal Service Identifier, MCP-10 is not valued.
+If there is a single price for this Universal Service Identifier, MCP-3 is not valued.

-Example of MCP-10 value when the price of test is variable and can range from $35.00 (low) to $75.00 (high)

-MCP||||||||||35.00^USD
+Example: MCP|||35.00^USD

-MCP-11 Universal Service Price Range – High value (MO) ?????
+MCP-4 Universal Service Price Range – High value (MO) ?????